Blog Services About Get Started

 What Is Programmatic Advertising

 Programmatic advertising is the automated, auction-based buying of digital ad inventory across websites, apps, streaming services, and connected TV.
 Instead of manually negotiating placements with individual publishers, a software platform evaluates available impressions in real time and bids on them automatically based on your targeting criteria.
+The Interactive Advertising Bureau (IAB) sets the standards that enable this ecosystem.

 That's the short version.
 Here's the longer one that actually makes it useful.